Exercise (mathematics): Overview

 Such exercise collections may be proprietary to the instructor and his institution.
 As an example of the value of exercise sets, consider the accomplishment of Toru Kumon and his Kumon method.
 In his program, a student does not proceed before mastery of each level of exercise.
 At the Russian School of Mathematics, students begin multi-step problems as early as the first grade, learning to build on previous results to progress towards the solution.

 In the 1960s, collections of mathematical exercises were translated from Russian and published by W. H. Freeman and Company: The USSR Olympiad Problem Book (1962), Problems in Higher Algebra (1965), and Problems in Differential Equations (1963).

 History

 In China, from ancient times counting rods were used to represent numbers, and arithmetic was accomplished with rod calculus and later the suanpan.
 The Book on Numbers and Computation and the Nine Chapters on the Mathematical Art include exercises that are exemplars of linear algebra.

 In about 980 Al-Sijzi wrote his Ways of Making Easy the Derivation of Geometrical Figures, which was translated and published by Jan Hogendijk in 1996.

 An Arabic language collection of exercises was given a Spanish translation as Compendio de Algebra de Abenbéder and reviewed in Nature.

+Robert Recorde first published The Ground of Arts in 1543.